Farming in New Zealand

-Farming or agriculture is New Zealand’s largest industry and probably the one it is best known for internationally.
+Farming or agriculture is New Zealand’s largest industry.
 Pastoral farming of sheep and cattle is the main type, but horticulture is also common.
 Here are some facts about New Zealand farms and the farming lifestyle.

 Sheep farming has been crucial in the development of the New Zealand economy, and for 130 years was the most important agricultural industry.
 The image of New Zealand as a country full of sheep is well founded!
 In 1982 New Zealand’s sheep population peaked at 70 million, and while it is lower today (only seven sheep per person, compared with 22 at its highest), New Zealand is still the world’s largest exporter of lambs.

 Sheep are farmed for their meat and wool.
-The South Island’s terrain and climate in particular make it ideal for sheep farming - you can visit a working South Island sheep station on an Alpine Safari Tour from Christchurch.
+The South Island’s terrain and climate in particular make it ideal for sheep farming.
 Popular types of sheep in New Zealand include:

 Around 220,000 tonnes of wool is shorn from New Zealand sheep each year.
 Shearers often work in gangs and travel from farm to farm.
 Improvements in technology have made the shearing process safer and faster, but it is still hard physical work.
 Shearing competitions are held in New Zealand to find the fastest shearer and New Zealand shearers are often international shearing champions.
 You can watch a sheep-shearing demonstration when you visit the Agrodome in Rotorua.

 New Zealand is the world’s 8th largest milk producer, with more than 4 million dairy cows producing over 15 billion litres of milk annually.
-The main areas for dairy farming in New Zealand are the Waikato, Taranaki, Southland, Northland, Horowhenua, Manawatu and Westland regions.
+The main regions for dairy farming in New Zealand are Waikato, Taranaki, Southland, Northland, Horowhenua, Manawatu and Westland.
 The main breeds of dairy cows in New Zealand are Holstein-Friesian, Jersey and Ayrshire as well as the more recently bred KiwiCross.
 Livestock is mainly grass-fed.

 Cattle are also farmed for their meat.
 The first cattle were brought to New Zealand in 1814.
-During the pioneer days they were useful as they could survive on rough pasture and could pull heavy loads as well as providing meat.
-Cattle are often farmed alongside sheep and fed on grass.
+During the pioneer days they were useful because they could survive on rough pasture and could pull heavy loads as well as providing meat.
+Cattle and sheep are often farmed together and fed on grass.
 Common cattle breeds in New Zealand include Herefords, Angus and Shorthorns.
 Deer farming is also on the increase and New Zealand is the largest exporter of farmed venison in the world.

 Commercial fishing operates around New Zealand with mussel, oyster (including the famous Bluff oyster) and salmon farms around the country.

-The stereotypical New Zealander is often shown wearing a black singlet, stubbies (shorts) and gumboots – for a long time this was a common outfit for farmers in New Zealand.
+The stereotypical New Zealand outfit is a black singlet, stubbies (shorts) and gumboots (Wellington boots).
+For a long time this was a common outfit for farmers in New Zealand.
 And speaking of gumboots, rural life has also influenced New Zealand language!
 Words like bush (forest), razorback (a steep ridge), paddock (meadow), gully (valley), Taranaki gate, Swanndri (a brand of woollen shirt) are all common in Kiwi language today.